 If patient visits are not your ideal volunteer opportunity, you can still become involved with East Valley Hospice for special events, office support, and community liaison to name a few.

 Are you ready to join a dynamic team of volunteers?!
-Please contact Peggy at 480-895-5434 for an interview, thank you!
+Please contact Vickie at 480-895-5434 for an interview, thank you!